Running Vaadin-on-Kotlin app in MiniKube Kubernetes

 Install minikube and docker

-First, follow the steps outlined on the MiniKube docs page, to have MiniKube up-and-running quickly.
-I’m running Ubuntu 24.04 arm64, so I downloaded the appropriate deb package and installed it as suggested in the minikube start page.
+To install minikube, follow the steps outlined on the MiniKube docs page, to have MiniKube up-and-running quickly.
+I’m running Ubuntu 24.04 arm64, so I downloaded the appropriate deb package and installed it as suggested in the minikube start page:

 We’ll need to install the following addons to minikube: